ClickHouse Local Mode¶

 Basic Usage¶

-# Run TPC-H benchmark in embedded mode
+# Run TPC-H benchmark in ClickHouse local mode

 # Run with custom data path